Cell and Molecular Biology, B.S.

-The Cell and Molecular Biology (CMB) degree is for students with a passion for the life sciences who want to receive research experience as an undergraduate, and who wish to distinguish themselves when applying for employment in their field or for graduate/professional training.
-CMB is focused on determining how cells develop and function as well as the application of this knowledge in fields such as biotechnology, pharmacology, and biomedicine.
+The Cell and Molecular Biology (CMB) degree is for students with a passion for the life sciences who want to receive research experience as an undergraduate.
+CMB is focused on determining how cells develop and function, as well as the application of this knowledge in fields such as biotechnology, pharmacology, and biomedicine.

-The Bachelor of Science (B.S.) in CMB consists of a series of high-impact laboratory and computational courses as well as a research project which prepare students for employment or graduate training in the life sciences and professional (eg. medical, dental) schools.
+The Bachelor of Science (B.S.) in CMB consists of a series of high-impact laboratory and computational courses together with a research project that prepare students for employment or graduate training in the life sciences and professional (eg. medical, dental) schools.